ennylgnaw/Project_1/README.md

-Displays current directory, and then prompts for command(s) Support for all commands, including cd and exit Commands must be separated by a single space (ex. ls -l) Multiple commands can be separated by a single semicolon, with no space.
-(Ex. cd ..;ls) Funky and unique color scheme
+Displays current directory, and then prompts for command(s) Support for all commands, including cd and exit
+All commands and arguments can be separated by any number of spaces!
+Go wild!
+Multiple commands can be separated by a single semicolon (Ex. cd .. ; ls) Pipe fun!
+Separate two commands by a pipe and see the input-output switcheroo magic happen before your very eyes!
+(Ex. ls -l | wc)
+Funky and unique color scheme! -- try "man theme"!

 # Unsuccessful Features

 # Known Bugs
-Can't execute more than four commands.
-(Ex. ls;ls;ls;ls;ls crashes the program.)

 # Functions